brimdata/zui/docs/Troubleshooting.md

 [zq](https://github.com/brimsec/zq) toolset at the command line to perform steps that are functionally equivalent to those initiated by the Brim application to extract flows from your pcap.
-This will allow you to better observe the individual steps in the packet extraction so you can report the point at which you see a failure.
+This will allow you to better observe the individual steps so you can report the point at which you see a failure.
 This consists of the following steps:

 1. Install the zq toolset by following the [installation steps in the zq README](https://github.com/brimsec/zq/blob/master/README.md#installation).